saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

 #### NOTE

 In order to install Jenkins on the Mac, Jenkins has opted to enlist the help of another tool called [Homebrew](https://brew.sh/).
 Homebrew makes it easier to install and keep other files and software up to date on your machine.
-To install brew, [go to the website](https://brew.sh/) to view instructions.
-Copy and paste the command on there into your terminal:
+To install brew, copy and paste the command on there into your terminal:

 ```